etiennec78/Home-Automation/sensors.md

 | Transmit power | - |
 | UUID | [Random UUID](https://www.uuidgenerator.net/) |

-#### Notes 📌
+> [!NOTE]

-* Automatic Gate turns on the iBeacon itself with the right settings when needed
+> Automatic Gate turns on the iBeacon itself with the right settings when needed if 'iBeacon transmitter entities' are provided
-* Your Bluetooth transmitter should mark your devices as unavailable after a short time or this will have no effect
-* ⚠️ Be aware that placing your BLE transmitter too far from your gate could cause the gate to close on your vehicle if it loses connection

 ## Bluetooth entities 🔎

 Each BLE tracker entity to monitor your distance from the gate while leaving, and close it when you're out of reach

-Could be from my [ESPHome firmware](ESPHome-Firmwares/Gate) or any other bluetooth iBeacon scanner near your gate
+Could be from my [ESPHome firmware](ESPHome-Firmwares/Gate) [configured](ESPHome-Firmwares/README.md#setup-ble-tracking-%EF%B8%8F), or any other BLE tracker near your gate

 Supported types: device_tracker, rssi sensor, distance sensor, bermuda area sensor

-## Bluetooth scanner switch ⏻
+## Bluetooth scanner switch ⏯️

 A switch which can turn on/off your BLE scanner.
 Not needed if your BLE scanner runs 24/7